 Never in the history of photography has there been more turbulent, uncertain times than today for professional photographers.
-Ten or so years ago, when most of us were in the throes of finally changing over to digital, our main competition was other professionals - photographers who had worked hard, amassed knowledge, honed their skills, invested in equipment and above all gained vital experience over the years.
-Now that everyman, and woman, has a so-called professional camera (iPhone) our main competition now comes from inexperienced, twenty-somethings who live at home, use the 'Bank of Mum & Dad', don't have a mortgage but believe that they have the experience to compete.
+Fifteen or so years ago, when most of us were in the throes of finally changing over to digital, our main competition was other professionals - photographers who had worked hard, amassed knowledge, honed their skills, invested in equipment and above all gained vital experience over the years.
+Now that everyman, woman and child has a so-called professional camera (iPhone) our main competition now comes from inexperienced, twenty-somethings who live at home, use the 'Bank of Mum & Dad', don't have a mortgage but believe that they have the experience to compete.
 Of course their rates will be cheaper as they have no overheads.

 With mortgages to pay and immense levels of investment in equipment we can't possibly compete on an equal footing in a world where experience seems to count for so little today.
 Even my client base reflects this paradigm shift as the perception of image quality drops to match the quality offered by cheap-shooters.
 Of course it would be foolish to suggest that there are not good, perceptive, intelligent clients out there who do still have good money to pay a worthwhile rate for the photography that they need - but there are far fewer than ten years ago.

 Are there up and coming young photographers with excellent portfolios?
 Of course there are, and more power to them as healthy competition is essential, but experience is still a valuable commodity that should figure high in a client's list of requirements.
 Is this just sour grapes and wallowing in self-pity by me and my ilk?
 I'd like to think not and that quality, like cream, will always rise to the top.